-Creamy Stovetop Spinach Dip
+Creamy Stovetop Spinach Dip (No Bake, Quick & Easy)

-Stove Top Spinach Dip Recipe
+Stovetop Spinach Dip Recipe

 I’m admitting that I have an eating issue when it comes to anything warm, rich, cheesy and gooey.
 Add a bold red glass of wine and a crusty baguette, I’ll inhale a big bowl of any cheese dip that was accidentally left in front of me.

-But when my brother #2, who also happens to be my #1 dip fan, made one of my appetizer dips on the stove top, I screamed out loud in dip mutiny.
-How could he rip apart my recipe and cook it in 10 minutes in a FRYING PAN?!
+It’s not often that I make my appetizer dips outside of the oven.
+But when my brother #2, who also happens to be my #1 dip fan, made one of my appetizer dips on the stove op, I screamed out loud in dip mutiny.
+How could he rip apart my recipe and cook it in 15 minutes in a FRYING PAN?!
 I’ve always nurtured all my dips in the oven for about one hour and patiently waited out the long bake time.
-The results for my dip recipes were always so wonderful that I never, ever considered changing my cooking technique.
+I never, ever considered changing my cooking technique.
 Why mess with perfection?

 “It’s good, try it,” he told me.
 Brother #2 has always been a quiet, gentle guy of few words.
 So when he made the effort to share his ideas, it was powerful enough to convince me to pull out my cast iron pan, think out side of the oven and give my warm spinach dip a try via the stove top.

 Lo and behold, he was right on the money.
-I made my spinach dip in a frying pan and within 10 minutes I had a rich, cheesy, beautifully melted and flavored dip that rivaled the 60 long minutes of oven cooking.
+I made my stovetop spinach dip in a frying pan and within 10 minutes I had a rich, cheesy, beautifully melted and flavored dip that rivaled the 60 long minutes of oven cooking.
 I couldn’t believe how fast, and well combined all the ingredients came together in the frying pan.
 The flavors of this spinach dip were actually BETTER in this stove top method because I was able to caramelize the onions and garlic until they became fragrant.
 The oven version never had that same caramelized epiphany.

 Ingredients